This document contains the following topics:

 To share a document with someone else, click the Email link to this document icon at the top right.
 Doing this opens a new message in your email client.

-To directly open content, search using one of the following formats:
+To directly open content, search using the global search box (located in the upper right corner of each page) using one of the following formats:

 Knowledge Document ID